-- A minimum of 26 on the speaking band of TOEFL:iBT - A minimum of 7.5 on the IELTS speaking band.
+- A minimum of 26 on the speaking band of TOEFL:iBT - A minimum of 7.5 on the IELTS speaking band. - A minimum of 125 on the Duolingo conversation band.

 Non-Academic Admission Requirement

 • Transport Canada Medical Examination 1 - for aviation / flying component